Pre-Admission Surgical Evaluation (PASE)

 Compliance with these guidelines is necessary for safe administration of anesthesia or sedation.
 Failure to comply may result in cancellation of your surgery.

-Diet - Nothing by mouth after midnight EXCEPT a sip of water with medications in the morning.
+- Adults: Nothing by mouth after midnight EXCEPT a sip of water with medications in the morning.

 When You Arrive